HerrWitt/ha_urbanhive/README.md

-Integration of an urbanhive homefarm into Home Assistant Desired functions:
+Integration of an urbanhive homefarm into Home Assistant.

+Desired functions:
 - "low water" alerting
 - ...